fjames86/ftw/README.md

 the dialog has been closed whereas modeless dialogs return control immediately and run alongside the original window.

-## Hwnd registry
+## 3.4 Hwnd registry
-You may associate a window handle (hwnd) with a symbol name and optionally integer ID using `ADD-HWND`.
+You may associate a window handle (hwnd) with a symbol name and optionally integer ID using `REGISTER-HWND`.
 Perform lookups by name or ID using `HWND-BY-NAME` and `HWND-BY-ID`:
 ```
+;; register an hwnd with the name FRED and ID 1
-(add-hwnd 'fred hwnd 1)
+(register-hwnd 'fred hwnd 1)
+;; lookup hwnd with name FRED
 (hwnd-by-name 'fred)
+;; lookup hwnd with ID 1
 (hwnd-by-id 1)
+;; Lookup the name of the hwnd with ID 1
 (hwnd-name-by-id 1)
 ```